Inside this article

 Benefits of PIM

-These are the advantages of using PIM software for your online store:
+These are the advantages of PIM (product information management) for your online store:

 - Fewer resources (costs, time, web storage, etc.) needed thanks to the centralization of information